-H. Flow Through or Controlled Erosion Feeders.
+I. Flow Through or Controlled Erosion Feeders.

 - 1. Flow through or controlled erosion feeders shall be used in conjunction with a chemical feeder to maintain pH when used for feeding a hypochlorite non-stabilized compound. - 2.
 The feeder shall have an adjustable rate of flow through the feeder. - 3.
-The feeder shall have a positive flow indicator.

-4. The feeder shall be so constructed and installed so that no chemical shall be fed when the circulating system has been shut down.
+The feeder shall have a positive flow indicator. - 4.
+The feeder shall be so constructed and installed so that no chemical shall be fed when the circulating system has been shut down. - J. Chemical Training.
+Any facility utilizing chlorine gas shall be required to have operators complete a certified training course which should include topics such as: handling, storage, hazard response and planning.
+Similar training is also recommended for facilities utilizing sodium hypochlorite.

 SECTION XIII.
-CHEMICAL FEEDERS
+CHEMICAL FEEDERS.

 - A. General.
 A chemical feeder must be used in conjunction with a hypochlorinator feeding non-stabilized chlorine or gas chlorinators in order to maintain pH of pool/spa water.
 It shall be a positive displacement type feeder. - B. Feed Rate.
 Equipment shall be sufficient to supply at least 2 pounds of soda ash per 15,000 gallons of pool/spa water per 24-hour period and shall have a minimum feed capacity of 2 1⁄2 gallons per hour.
-This same type feeder can also be used to feed acid and granular chlorine for super-chlorination.
+This same type feeder can also be used to feed acid and granular chlorine for super-chlorination